suwebdev/wats3010-css/README.md

-wats1010-css
+WATS 3010: Basic CSS Project
 ============

-This is the source repository for WATS1010: Introduction to Web Development Basic CSS assignment.
+This is the source repository for WATS3010: Introduction to Web Development Basic CSS assignment.
 This assignment is designed to help you practice your use of common CSS properties and patterns.